dglib/reddemo/trust/README.md

-# Adding security to docker images and deployments
+# Adding security to docker images and deployments (swarm & kubernetes)
 ### Step 1, the Dockerfile
 The step here is to set the user as 'nginx' and chown it's directories to that username.
 ```